Frostbite is an injury that is caused by exposure of parts of the body to the cold.

 - Winter outdoor sports enthusiasts such as skiers and climbers.

-If you take certain medicines that narrow (constrict) your blood vessels, your risk is increased.
+- You take certain medicines that narrow your blood vessels.
 Beta-blockers are a good example of this.

-You are more at risk of developing frostbite if you smoke, as the chemicals in cigarettes can cause your blood vessels to constrict.
+- You smoke, as the chemicals in cigarettes can cause your blood vessels to constrict.

-You are more at risk of developing frostbite if you have had alcohol or recreational drugs which make you drowsy or behave differently to usual.
+- You have had alcohol or recreational drugs which make you drowsy or behave differently to usual.
 This is because you may be less aware of how cold you are and less aware that you are in danger.
 You are then less likely to get out of the cold, or protect yourself from it.

 First aid treatment